kobkob/wp-withpersona/readme.txt

-=== WP With Persona ===
+=== WP WithPersona ===
 Contributors: monsenhor
 Donate link: https://kobkob.org/
 Tags: comments, spam
 Requires at least: 6.3
 Tested up to: 6.5.2
 Requires PHP: 7.4
-Stable tag: 1.0
+Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Identifies users with the Persona tool
+Identifies users integrating the With Persona tool

 == Description ==

-WP WithPersona is a plupin to integrate WordPress with the Persona tool.
+WP WithPersona is a plupin to integrate WordPress with the With Persona tool.

-It uses the Embeded Flow for inquiry:
+The default configuration uses the Embeded Flow for inquiry:

 https://docs.withpersona.com/docs/quickstart-embedded-flow

-The http headers must permit external I-Frames:
+Notice: The http headers must permit external I-Frames:

 Must have 'X-Frame-Options' to 'allow'.

 == Installation ==